aninditadash/java_basics/README.md

 - Platform-dependent.
 - Includes JVM + Standard Libraries (e.g., rt.jar) and other components.
 - Class loader loads the `.class` file containing the bytecode into memory (runtime).
+- Class loader is responsible for dynamically loading the java classes and interfaces to JVM
 - Bytecode verifier to ensure security before execution (runtime).

 ### **Java Virtual Machine (JVM)**